 Language Stack

-GitHub automatically displays the primary languages used across a developer's repositories.
-According to the 2025 Octoverse report, TypeScript overtook Python as the #1 language by contributor count (growing 66.63% year over year), with Python at #2 (+48.78%) and JavaScript at #3 (+24.79%).
-If you're sourcing for a TypeScript-heavy team, that growth means more candidates are available than even a year ago.
+GitHub automatically displays the primary languages used across a developer’s repositories.
+TypeScript overtook Python as the #1 contributor language in the 2025 Octoverse report (growing 66.63% year over year), with Python at #2 (+48.78%) and JavaScript at #3 (+24.79%).
+Sourcing for a TypeScript-heavy team means a larger candidate pool than even a year ago.

 The 82% Problem: What GitHub Doesn’t Show You

-Here's the uncomfortable truth about GitHub sourcing.
+Here’s the uncomfortable truth about GitHub sourcing.
 According to the GitHub Octoverse 2024 report, 82% of all contributions happen in private repositories.
-That means you're only seeing 18% of what a developer actually does.
+That means you’re only seeing 18% of what an engineer actually does.
 A senior engineer with four years at a private-repo company might look completely inactive on their public profile.

-- No direct messaging.
-GitHub has no inbox or chat feature.
-You can't message a developer through the platform.
-You need to find their email, LinkedIn, or personal website through cross-referencing - or give up.
+• No direct messaging.
+No inbox or chat feature exists on GitHub.
+Direct messaging through the platform simply isn’t possible.
+Finding their email, LinkedIn, or personal website through cross-referencing is the only path - or give up.

 Does this mean GitHub sourcing is useless?
 Not at all.
-It means you need to be strategic about where you spend your time - and honest about where manual GitHub review hits its limits.
+Being strategic about time investment is the practical takeaway - and honest about where manual GitHub review hits its limits.

 GitHub as an AI and ML Talent Pipeline

-If you're hiring AI engineers, GitHub is arguably more useful than any other single platform.
+Hiring AI engineers makes GitHub arguably more useful than any other single platform.
 The 2025 Octoverse report recorded 693,867 new AI projects on GitHub in 12 months - a 178% year-over-year increase.
 Over 1.1 million public repositories now use LLM SDKs.
-That concentration of AI development activity in one place creates a sourcing advantage that job boards can't replicate.
+That concentration of AI development activity in one place creates a sourcing advantage that job boards can’t replicate.

-The practical approach: search for contributors to well-known AI repositories rather than relying on keyword searches.
-Developers contributing to projects like Hugging Face Transformers, LangChain, LlamaIndex, or PyTorch have demonstrated hands-on AI experience that goes beyond listing "machine learning" as a skill.
-Check the pull request history - a developer who's had PRs merged into a major ML framework has passed a peer review process more rigorous than most technical interviews.
+Search for contributors to well-known AI repositories rather than relying on keyword searches.
+Engineers contributing to projects like Hugging Face Transformers, LangChain, LlamaIndex, or PyTorch have demonstrated hands-on AI experience that goes beyond listing “machine learning” as a skill.
+Check the pull request history - an engineer who’s had PRs merged into a major ML framework has passed a peer review process more rigorous than most technical interviews.

 Jupyter Notebook usage surged 92% year over year on GitHub, according to the same Octoverse report.
 Filtering by language:jupyter-notebook surfaces data scientists and ML engineers who are actively building and sharing their work.
 Combine that with a location filter and you have a targeted candidate list that most recruiters haven’t tapped.

-The challenge remains the same: finding these developers is the easy part.
+Finding these contributors is the easy part.
 Reaching them requires verified contact info and personalized outreach at scale - the exact areas where manual GitHub sourcing stalls out.

 How to Write Outreach That Engineers Actually Read